micwin/ssh-relais/README.md

 # the ssh-relais

-A ubuntu based bash shell reachable via ssh. docker image to lightning fastly setup a ssh server for use as a multi user jump point.
+docker image to lightning fastly setup a ssh server for use as a multi user ssh jump point, or temporary privacy storage.

 # starting container